dineshreddy161/Simplistic-Method-for-Assessing-Seismic-Damage-in-Rock-Tunnels/README.md

  **https://drive.google.com/drive/folders/14Y-uNvQ6b4f3ilcl9UOxz4TYHUXfoDjd?usp=sharing**     (for faster download/ZIP File)

-**This software is develped as a part of PhD research work of A. Dinesh Reddy.
+**This software is develped as a part of Ph.D. research work of A. Dinesh Reddy.
 For more detail you can follow our publication**